GridProtectionAlliance/gsf/Source/Documentation/GrafanaFunctions.md

 ## Series Functions

+Various functions are available that can be applied to each series that comes from a specified expression, see [full list](#available-functions) below.
+Series expressions can be an individual listing of point tag names, Guids or measurement keys separated by semi-colons - or - a [filter expression](https://github.com/GridProtectionAlliance/gsf/blob/master/Source/Documentation/FilterExpressions.md) that will select several series at once.
+Filter expressions and individual points, with or without functions, may be selected simultaneously when separated with semi-colons:

+* Example: `PPA:15; STAT:20; SETSUM(COUNT(PPA:8; PPA:9; PPA:10)); FILTER ActiveMeasurements WHERE SignalType IN ('IPHA', 'VPHA'); RANGE(PPA:99; SUM(FILTER ActiveMeasurements WHERE SignalType = 'FREQ'; STAT:12))`

 Many series functions have parameters that can be required or optional.
 Optional values will always define a default state.
 Parameter values must be a constant value or, where available, a named target available from the expression.
-For named targets the value used as the parameter will be the first encountered value for the target series - in the case of slice group operations, this will be the first value encountered in each slice.
+Named targets only work with group operations, i.e., [Set](#set) or [Slice](#slice), that provide access to multiple series values.
+The actual value used for a named target parameter will be the first encountered value for the target series - in the case of slice group operations, this will be the first value encountered in each slice.

+To better understand named targets, follow these examples:

+* The following expression produces two unwrapped voltage phase angle trends:\

+    `UnwrapAngle(DOM_GPLAINS-BUS1:VH, TVA_SHELBY-BUS1:VH)`

+ * You could then subtract one of the values from both of the series at every 1/30 of a second slice:

+    `SliceSubtract(0.0333, TVA_SHELBY-BUS1:VH, UnwrapAngle(DOM_GPLAINS-BUS1:VH, TVA_SHELBY-BUS1:VH))`

+ * Finally you could exclude zero values from the trend since one series will now always be zero:

+    `ExcludeRange(0, 0, SliceSubtract(0.0333, TVA_SHELBY-BUS1:VH, UnwrapAngle(DOM_GPLAINS-BUS1:VH, TVA_SHELBY-BUS1:VH)))`

 ### Execution Modes
 Each of the series functions include documentation for the mode of execution required by the function.
 These modes determine the level of processing expense and memory burden incurred by the function.
 The impacts of the execution modes increase as the time-range or resolution of the series data increases.